z3y/ShaderGraph/README.md

 # ShaderGraph
-ShaderGraph with Built-in pipeline support for Unity 2019 for VRChat
+ShaderGraph with Built-in pipeline support for Unity 2019 for VRChat (Forward Rendering only)

 ## Features
 - Bakery Mono SH